Register your company in Hong Kong with our Special Anniversary discount!

 Forming the Articles Of Association

-Whenever a company is ready to be formed, then the person or people in charge will pick a name and say what the purpose of their company is.
+Whenever a company is ready to be formed, the person or people in charge will pick a name and say what the purpose of their company is.

-Then things can stay as they are until changes need to be made.
+Then, things can stay as they are until changes need to be made.

 Perhaps the company is moving to a new address, or the structure of the business has changed.

-If that happens, then the directors can show their approval and of the change, and they will need to hold a board meeting and a meeting with the shareholders to get the proposed changes approved.
+If that happens, then the directors can show their approval of the change, and they will need to hold a board meeting and a general meeting with the shareholders to get the proposed changes approved.

 What Do the Articles of Association Do?